-- The school day starts at 8.40am when children come into school - Registers are taken by 8:50 am and your child will receive a late mark 'L' if they are not in by 8:50am - Children arriving after 8.40am are required to come into school via the school office.
-If accompanied by a parent/carer they must sign them into our 'Late Book' and provide a reason for their lateness which is recorded - At 9.10am the registers will be closed.
-In accordance with the Regulations, if your child arrives after that time, they will receive a mark that shows them to be on site 'U', but this will not count as a present mark and it will mean they have an unauthorised absence - The school may contact parents/carers regarding lateness
+- The school day starts at 8.40 am when children come into school. - Registers are taken by 8:50 am, and your child will receive a late mark 'L' if they are not in by 8:50 am. - Children arriving after 8.40 am are required to come into school via the school office.
+If accompanied by a parent/carer, they must sign them in and provide a reason for their lateness, which is recorded. - At 9.10 am the registers will be closed.
+In accordance with the Regulations, if your child arrives after that time, they will receive a mark that shows them to be on site 'U', but this will not count as a present mark and it will mean they have an unauthorised absence. - The school may contact parents/carers regarding lateness.